vonglasow/atoum-documentation/source/en/asserters/mock.inc.rst

 wasNotCalled
 ============

-``wasNotCalled`` vérifie qu'aucune méthode du mock n'a été appelée.
+``wasNotCalled`` checks that no method of the mock has been called.

 .. code-block:: php